knqyf263/cob/README.md

 # Abstract
-`cob` compares benchmarks between the latest commit and the previous commit.
+`cob` compares benchmarks between the latest commit (HEAD) and the previous commit (HEAD{@1}).
 The program will fail if the change in score is worse than the threshold.
 This tools is suitable for CI/CD to detect a regression of a performance automatically.

 <img src="img/usage.png" width="700">